 Developing a truly resolution independent user interface is not easy, especially for desktops and laptops.
 By resolution independence, I mean being able to design the UI once, and have it work at all resolutions, especially the wide range of resolutions on desktop.
 I’ve read a lot of posts and tutorials online, experimented with various methods, performed a lot of tests, and what I’ve written below is my current understanding of the various methods.

 From what I’ve seen, there are 7 general methods, and combinations thereof, which developers use to create a UI for different resolutions.
-The first 6 use the relatively new Unity UI system.
-I’ll list the advantages and disadvantages and offer my thoughts on each:
+The first 6 use Unity UI (now a package) and Unity’s TextMeshPro package for SDF fonts (works great for resolution independent fonts).
+Keep in mind that Unity is releasing a runtime version of their new UIElements framework in version 2019.3, which will eventually replace Unity UI once it is feature complete.
+I don’t plan on testing it much since Unity is planning on it being production-ready in version 2020.3.
+I’ll list the advantages and disadvantages of the various methods and offer my thoughts on each:

 1. Make a non-scaling UI (in Unity, this is a UI with Constant Pixel Size set for the UI Scale Mode of the canvas) with panels anchored to various edges of the screen.

 - Can create bitmap images at exactly the size you need, and have them be very crisp and sharp on screen

 - Design at the lowest resolution you need to support to make sure no elements overlap, and you should be good.

 - Can have very small pixel perfect fonts, if that’s what you need.